The Most Popular Cryptocurrency Terms & Phrases

 For example, the Bitcoin white paper provided information on a "peer-to-peer electronic cash system."
 Investors who are considering taking part in ICOs can benefit greatly from reviewing any available white papers on the subject.

-Investors who are thinking about getting involved with cryptocurrency should keep in mind that industry terminology can be hugely beneficial.
+Investors who are thinking about getting involved with cryptocurrency should keep in mind that industry terminology—the crypto language, so to speak—can be hugely beneficial.
 By performing the necessary research and learning this information, would-be traders can increase their chances of meeting their investment objectives.